samos123/docker-drupal/README.md

 ## Usage

-If you want to launch a bare Drupal image you can do so:
+If you want to launch a bare Drupal image with a MySQL backend you can do so:

     docker run -d -e MYSQL_ROOT_PASSWORD="test123" --name db mysql docker run -d --link db:mysql -p 80:80 samos123/drupal